What is Robotic Process Automation (RPA) in 2024? A Deep Dive

 - User-Friendly Interface: The platform should have a intuitive interface that allows both technical and non-technical users to create and manage automation workflows.

-- Bot Management: Robust bot management capabilities are essential for monitoring bot performance, scheduling bot executions, and managing bot deployments.
+- Bot Management: bot management capabilities are essential for monitoring bot performance, scheduling bot executions, and managing bot deployments.

 - Security Features: The platform should offer security features such as encryption, access controls, and audit logging to protect sensitive data.